AvaShZmu/COMP1020-Music-Library-Manager/README.md

 ## Acknowledgements

-We acknowledge the following the following were used as inspiration for our project:
+We acknowledge the following were used as inspiration for our project:

 - [Spotify](https://www.spotify.com) (for UI inspiration)
 - [wavelink](https://github.com/PythonistaGuild/Wavelink) (inspiration for the playback engine architecture)